-The costs associated with the acquisition of capital assets is shown as expenditures in the fund financial statements.
+The costs associated with the acquisition or construction of capital assets are shown as capital outlay expenditures on the fund financial statements.
 Capital assets are not shown on the governmental fund balance sheet.

 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.